ibm-cloud-docs/monitoring/platform_metrics_enabling.md

 # Enabling Platform Metrics
 {: #platform_metrics_enabling}

-Platform metrics are metrics that are exposed by enabled-Sysdig services and the platform in {{site.data.keyword.cloud_notm}}.
+Platform metrics are metrics that are exposed by Sysdig-enabled services and the platform in {{site.data.keyword.cloud_notm}}.
 You must configure a Sysdig instance in a region to monitor these metrics.
 {:shortdesc}

 * Platform metrics are regional.